tyataessence/tyataessence.github.io/_posts/trending/2025-09-21-artificial-intelligence.md

 # <span style="color:#1f77b4;">Artificial Intelligence (AI)</span>

-Artificial Intelligence is the sceiene and technology of creating computer systems, that makes machines "intelligent" with ability to learn, understand and apply knowledge.
+Artificial Intelligence is the science and technology of creating computer systems, that makes machines "intelligent" with ability to learn, understand and apply knowledge.
 When you see a cloudy sky, your brain predicts whether it might rain — that’s your natural intelligence at work.
 Similarly, Artificial Intelligence (AI) is about making machines act smart like the human brain: learning, reasoning, solving problems, understanding language, recognizing images, and making decisions.

 💡 Let me further break down this concept, by comparing with Pet Dog.